-The BLM sent letters of consultation on July 5, 2006, July 13, 2006, and September 5, 2007 to 60 representatives of 27 tribal governments potentially affected by the Proposed Project and to representatives of 26 tribal governments potentially affected by project alternatives.
-The following five tribes responded: Campo Band of Kumeyaay Indians, Ewiiaapaayp Band of Kumeyaay Indians, Pala Band of Mission Indians, Santa Ysabel Band of Diegueño Indians, and Viejas Band of Kumeyaay Indians.
-The CPUC and BLM are involved in ongoing tribal consultations regarding the Sunrise Powerlink Project.
+The BLM sent letters of consultation on July 5, 2006, July 13, 2006, September 5, 2007, and January 23, 2008 to 60 representatives of 27 tribal governments potentially affected by the Proposed Project and to representatives of 26 tribal governments potentially affected by project alternatives.
+The following tribes responded: Campo Band of Kumeyaay Indians, Ewiiaapaayp Band of Kumeyaay Indians, Pala Band of Mission Indians, Santa Ysabel Band of Diegueño Indians, Pechanga Band of Luiseño Indians, and Viejas Band of Kumeyaay Indians.
+Government to government consultation meetings were held with the Campo Band of Kumeyaay Indians, Ewiiaapaayp Band of Kumeyaay Indians, Santa Ysabel Band of Diegueño Indians, Viejas Band of Kumeyaay Indians, San Pasqual Band of Diegueno Indians, Pauma/Yuima Band of Mission Indians, Barona Group of the Capitan Grande Band of Mission Indians, and La Jolla Band of Luiseno Mission Indians.